-Focusing on pattern, quantity, space, and change, the mathematics major will help students develop habits of mind that enable them to look at real-world problems with a critical and analytical eye, and to take appropriate action.
+Focusing on pattern, quantity, space, and change, the Mathematics major will help you to develop habits that enable you to look at real-world problems with a critical and analytical eye, and to take appropriate action.

 Mathematics is a discipline of interconnected concepts that focus on pattern, quantity, space, and change.
 Through mathematics, we can better understand, represent, and solve problems in our world.
-A primary goal of the mathematics major is to help students develop habits of mind that enable them to look at real-world problems with a critical and analytical eye, and to take appropriate action.
-Students in the major will encounter the challenging, creative, and empowering ideas of mathematics that make this discipline an exceptional achievement of the human mind.
-Students completing the Mathematics major can go on to graduate school, seek professional employment in the field, or teach Mathematics in a variety of settings (See Education Majors).
+In this major, you will encounter the challenging, creative, and empowering ideas of mathematics that make this discipline an exceptional achievement of the human mind.
+After completing the mathematics major, you can pursue graduate study, seek professional employment in the field, or teach Mathematics in a variety of settings (See Education Majors).

 Calculus is the mathematical study of change.
 It provides a tool for exploration of a broad range of phenomena across the physical, biological, and social sciences.
 This course introduces concepts of limit, continuity, derivative, and the definite integral and draws connections between the graphical ideas of tangents and area and the functional ideas of instantaneous rate of change and net change.
 This course requires a facility with algebra and functions, including exponential functions, logarithms, trigonometric functions, linear functions, and logarithms.